 The Company develops, manufactures, markets and services image-directed, computer-controlled robotic products for surgical applications.
-The Company's principal product is the ROBODOC(R) Surgical Assistant System, consisting of a computer-controlled surgical robot and the Company's ORTHODOC(R) Presurgical Planner.
-The ROBODOC System has been used for primary total hip replacement surgery on over 425 patients worldwide.
+The Company's principal product is the ROBODOC(@) Surgical Assistant System, consisting of a computer-controlled surgical robot and the Company's ORTHODOC(@) Presurgical Planner.
+The ROBODOC System has been used for primary total hip replacement surgery on over 495 patients worldwide.
 The Company believes its "active" robotic system is the only available system that can accurately perform key segments of surgical procedures with precise tolerances generally not attainable by traditional manual surgical techniques.
-The ROBODOC System also allows the surgeon to prepare a preoperative plan specifically designed for the characteristics of the individual patient's anatomy.
+The ROBODOC System also allows the surgeron to prepare a preoperative plan specifically designed for the characteristics of the individual patient's anatomy.
 The technology for the ROBODOC System was initially developed at the University of California, Davis, in collaboration with IBM.

 The ORTHODOC is a computer workstation that utilizes the Company's proprietary software for preoperative surgical planning.
 The ORTHODOC is included as part of the ROBODOC System and may be marketed separately by the Company.
 The ORTHODOC converts CT scan data of a patient's femur into three-dimensional images, and through a graphical user interface allows the surgeon to examine the bone more thoroughly and to select the optimal implant for the patient using a built-in library of available implants.
 A tape of the planned surgical procedure, developed by the ORTHODOC, guides the surgical robot arm of the ROBODOC System to accurately mill a cavity in the bone, thus allowing the surgeon to properly orient and align the implant.
 Prior to the primary surgery, three titanium locator pins are placed in the patient's femur in an out-patient procedure.
 These locator pins are used during the primary procedure to orient the ROBODOC System to the ORTHODOC preoperative plan.
-Scientific data published by scientists from the Company and IBM demonstrate that as a result of the precise milling of a cavity, the ROBODOC System achieves over 95% bone-to-implant contact, as compared to an average of 20% bone-to-implant contact when surgery is performed manually.
+Non-clinical scientific data published by scientists from the Company and IBM demonstrate that as a result of the precise milling of a cavity, the ROBODOC System achieves over 95% bone-to-implant contact, as compared to an average of 20% bone-to-implant contact when surgery is performed manually.

 THR surgery involves the insertion of an implant into a cavity created in the patient's femur.
 Precise fit and correct alignment of the implant within the femoral cavity are generally considered key factors in the long-term success of THR surgery.
 In conventional THR surgery, a bone cavity is cut in the shape of the implant manually with metal tools, and the surgical plan, including the selection of the size and shape of the implant, is generally formulated based upon patient data obtained from two-dimensional x-ray images of the patient's femur.
-Based upon clinical experience to date at sites collecting applicable data for THR surgeries performed with the ROBODOC System, patients have become weight-bearing in a shorter period, intraoperative fractures have been dramatically reduced (no intraoperative fractures have resulted from THR surgeries performed with the ROBODOC System to date) and the Company believes fewer hip revision surgeries (implant replacements) may be necessary, as compared to primary THR surgery performed manually.
+Based upon clinical experience to date in Germany with the ROBODOC System, patients have become weight-bearing in a shorter period than generally experienced by patients who have had this surgery performed manually.
+In addition, worldwide clinical data indicates that intraoperative fractures have been dramatically reduced in the THR surgeries performed with the ROBODOC System (no intraoperative fractures have resulted from THR surgeries performed with the ROBODOC System to date).
+The Company also believes fewer hip revision surgeries (implant replacements) may be necessary for patients who have had primary THR surgery performed with the ROBODOC System, as compared to patients who have this surgery performed manually.